wadholm/mvc-project/README.md

 #### Make it run in your local server

-Open a browser to local server (e.g., Apache, XAMPP) and find the "public/" directory.
+Open a browser to your local server (e.g., Apache, XAMPP) and find the "public/" directory.

 If an error accurs: